jmhbnz/aws-deepracer-bootcamp/Readme.md

 &nbsp;
 &nbsp;

-# How this session will run
+# How this session will run -A

 - Everyone has an opportunity to participate - This is intended to be a hands on session.
 After some initial discussion as one group together, we can split out into teams using the breakout rooms feature in Zoom, or work individually to develop our own machine learning models and see how these work in simulations.